matter-labs/era-compiler-solidity/docs/src/02-command-line-interface.md

 If this flag is set, calls to addresses `0xFFFF` and below are substituted by special EraVM instructions.

-In the Yul mode, the `verbatim_*` instruction family becomes available.
+In Yul mode, the `verbatim_*` instruction family becomes available.

-The full list of EraVM extensions will be documented soon.
+The full list of EraVM extensions and their usage can be found [here](./06-eravm-extensions.md).

 Usage: